-Distribution of Placement Letters to Trainees

-6.1.b.
-Short term Training for Livelihood Generation
+Distribution of Placement Letters to Trainees Short term Training for Livelihood Generation b.

-CCL has been undertaking various skill development trainings in the trades food processing, mobile repairing, tailoring, computer etc. in its command areas to provide livelihood opportunities to the local villagers especially youths.
+CCL has been undertaking various skill development trainings in the trades food processing, mobile repairing, tailoring, computer etc. in its command areas to provide livelihood opportunities to the local villagers especially vouths.

-Skill Development Trainings
+Skill Development Training